 The majority of killifish maintained in captivity hail from Southern and Central America, Africa and Asia with limited numbers from Southern Europe, the Middle East and North America.
 By far the most popular, largely due to their intense colouration, are the annual fish of East Africa and South America, and the non annual fish of West Africa and Central America.

 Annual killifish are those that live (usually) in temporary waters: pools that dry up on a regular basis.
 As such, these fish have to cram their life cycle into as a short a period as possible, hatching, growing and reproducing in a few months only.
 The best examples are the Nothobranchius species of south and east Africa, and the (formerly) Cynolebias species of south America.
 The eggs of these fish have adapted to survive in the mud of a dried up pool, and are ready to hatch when the wet season starts.

 Species that live in permanent waters are far more akin to other fish species, and are perhaps less of a challenge to the new killikeeper.
 The best known non-annual killis are the Aphyosemion and Fundulopanchax of west Africa, and the Rivulus species of south and central America.

 Due to the fact that many killifish species inhabit a very small geographic area, they are particularly susceptible to extinction by habitat destruction.
+Numerous species are thought extinct, for example Nothobranchius steinforti has not been found since 1976, despite extensive searches.
+Others, such as Nothobranchius capriviensis are likely to be lost by construction projects that remodel the landscape in which their temporary pools would occur.
 It is the aim of many killifish keepers and societies to maintain captive populations of as many species as possible, to safeguard against future extinctions.
 For this reason, it is imperative that fish with known collection data are not cross bred with other similar-looking fish, as this may result in sterility in captive populations.